Starr Restaurants: Overview

 Starr Restaurants has been recognized as "one of the largest multiconcept operators in the country, with restaurants up and down the Eastern Seaboard, from New York to Miami" by the magazine Restaurant Hospitality.
 The restaurants have been noted as having an emphasis on "theatrical details, like music, lighting and backdrops."
 The magazine Travel + Leisure noted that "Starr [Restaurants] creates complete environments with an artistic, almost cerebral approach".
 The majority of Starr Restaurants are distinct concepts, but some restaurants are reproduced in different cities, such as Buddakan and El Vez.

 History

 In 1995, Stephen Starr founded Starr Restaurants, and the company opened its first restaurant, "Continental Restaurant & Martini Bar" in September of that year in Center City, Philadelphia.
 Mayor Ed Rendell said, "It was like a shock of electricity for the development of Old City and led the way for the restaurant revolution down there."
 In the following years, Starr opened several more restaurants in Philadelphia.

 In 2006, Starr Restaurants expanded to New York and Atlantic City.
 By 2009, there were 18 restaurants in the Starr portfolio, including one in Florida.
 In 2013, Starr expanded to Washington, D.C., growing to 30 restaurants.
 In 2016, Starr opened their first restaurant outside the United States, Chez La Vieille in Paris.
+Starr Restaurants acquired New York City Italian restaurants Lupa and Babbo in 2025.

+In 2023, Amtrak partnered with Starr Restaurants to create dishes for the Acela first class dining menu.